emabee/rust-hdbconnect/hdbconnect/src/code_examples.md

 # }
 ```

-## Result set evaluation

-The examples below use the method `try_into()` on an individual [`HdbValue`],
-a [`Row`], or a [`ResultSet`].
-These methods are based on the deserialization part of `serde` and use return type polymorphism,
-which means that you specify explicitly the desired type of the return value, and serde will do
-its best to get your data filled in.

 ## Iterating over rows

-Evaluating a result set by iterating over the rows explicitly is possible, of course.
-Note that the row iterator returns `HdbResult<Row>`, not `Row`,
-because the result set might need to fetch more rows lazily from the database, which can fail.
+When iterating over the rows, the result set will implicitly fetch all outstanding rows from the server.

 ```rust,no_run
 # use hdbconnect::{Connection, HdbResult, IntoConnectParams};